GoogleCloudPlatform/ai-infra-cluster-provisioning/a3/README.md

 For this method, you need to
 [build ghpc](https://github.com/GoogleCloudPlatform/hpc-toolkit#quickstart).
-The `a3-mig-with-container` deployment group in the `blueprint.yaml` shows how to use the `mig-with-container` module in your HPC Toolkit Blueprint.
+The `a3-mig-cos` deployment group in the `blueprint.yaml` shows how to use the `mig-cos` module in your HPC Toolkit Blueprint.
 Cluster provisioning then happens the same as any blueprint:

 ```bash